 The secret to this gluten-free side dish is cauliflower – not as an addition to a salad of couscous grains, but as a replacement.
 That’s right – it’s all cauliflower, finely chopped to the size of couscous or rice grains, then tumbled with lemon, chiles and fresh herbs.
 Cauliflower holds its texture beautifully, either raw or, in this case, sautéed, providing a mild, nutty flavor and firm bite that will likely leave your dinner guests stymied and then pleasantly surprised.

 Warm Cauliflower Couscous with Lemon and Chiles

 Serves 4 to 6 as a side dish

-1 small head cauliflower, about 1 1/4 pound
+1 medium head cauliflower, about 1 1/4 pound

 2 tablespoons olive oil